antonmry/galiglobal/src/jbake/content/blog/2021/20210313-The-principal-role.md

 organizations is normal, even healthy, to have some duplicities.
 I see design and architecture as something more collaborative and myself as a facilitator.
-I usually share my experience doing similar things in the past and I help to make people thing out of the box, see their problems from a different perspective.
+I usually share my experience doing similar things in the past and I help to make people think out of the box, see their problems from a different perspective.
 I want teams working with me do informed decisions.

 **Am I a product manager?** I work a lot with the roadmap and backlog of the